DeveloperNomis/Medical_Imaging/README.md

 ## 7. Parallel processing of prompts
 So far, we manually changed the prompt in the inference script and every new prompt was processed on its own.
-We now would like to parallely process several prompts.The idea is to automatically read in a text file with all the prompts and the main SLURM script calls the inference script for each prompt individually.
+We now would like to process several prompts in parallel.
+The idea is to automatically read in a text file with all the prompts and the main SLURM script calls the inference script for each prompt individually.
 The inference script then parses the given text and replaces the prompt with this information by which the PIXTRAL-12B model is called.
 Then we have multiple parallel jobs which create a number of result directories.
 These result directories are saved by a unique hash id.
 By calling an evaluation script, one can derive metrics from the results and visualize them in plots (we get to this again later).